Amédée de Noé: Life and career

 Later works included Proudhon en voyage and Histoire comique de l'Assemblée Nationale.
 He wrote a number of comic plays towards the end of his life.

 He died in Paris in 1879.

 Depiction of people of colour

-Cham was known for his racist portrayal of French people of colour.
-He was specifically targeting black women and drew them as animal-like, stereotyped caricatures.
-One example is his caricature of Alexander Dumas cross-dressed like a wet nurse, which was a popular profession for black women in the post-slavery era in 19th-century France.
-In a different caricature, he referred to the milk of a black wet-nurse as "black shoe polish".
+A 2015 article in The Art Bulletin on the late 19th century entry of blacks, specifically black women, into France's economy of wage labor, and their depiction in the art of that period, included criticism of Cham's racist portrayal of French people of colour, noting that "there is a virulent racism consistently running through Cham's work: he was the grandson of the comte de Noé, the former owner of Haitian revolutionary hero Toussaint Louverture".
+One example is his caricature of the mixed-race author Alexandre Dumas cross-dressed like a wet nurse, which was a popular profession for black women in the post-slavery era in 19th-century France.
+In a different caricature, he referred to the gift of the milk of a black wet-nurse as mistaken by the recipient for "shoe polish".